MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 - Packaged desktop apps can use app lifecycle instancing.
 - UWP apps cannot use app lifecycle features in the current release.

-For more information, see [App instancing in AppLifecycle](applifecycle/applifecycle-instancing.md) and [Rich activation in AppLifecycle](applifecycle/applifecycle-rich-activation.md).
+For more information, see [App instancing](applifecycle/applifecycle-instancing.md) and [Rich activation](applifecycle/applifecycle-rich-activation.md).

 ### Deployment for unpackaged apps (experimental feature)